lfph/foundation/charter.md

 	-	i) one representative appointed by each Premier Member; and

-	-	ii) one representative appointed by the technical oversight body (e.g., a technical steering committee) of each TAC Project (as defined herein).
+	-	ii) one representative appointed by the technical oversight body (e.g., a technical steering committee) of each Voting Project (as defined herein).

 -	c) One representative of any Member may observe meetings of the TAC.
 Any committers from a TAC Project may observe meetings of the TAC.
 The TAC may change this at any point in time, including: (a) opening meetings to a broader community; (b) holding closed meetings; and (c) holding meetings open to the public.

--	d) At the start of the Directed Fund, “TAC Projects” are those Technical Projects listed as having voting representatives on the TAC on the Directed Fund’s web site.
-Thereafter, any Technical Project can become a TAC Project through the approval of the Technical Project’s technical oversight body, the TAC (by a two-third’s vote), and the Governing Board.
-The TAC and the Governing Board may approve a project lifecycle policy that will address the incubation, archival and other stages of TAC Projects.
+-	d) At the start of the Directed Fund, “Voting Projects” are those Technical Projects listed as having voting representatives on the TAC on the Directed Fund’s website.
+Thereafter, any Technical Project can become a Voting Project through the approval of the Technical Project’s technical oversight body, the TAC (by a two-thirds vote), and the Governing Board.
+The TAC and the Governing Board may approve a project lifecycle policy that will address the incubation, archival and other stages of TAC projects.

 -	e) The TAC representatives will elect a chair to preside over meetings, ensure minutes are taken and drive the TAC agenda with input from the TAC representatives.